fatty-/firmware/binary/KoolProxy/README.md

-  -c value        thread count, default value is the number of cpus -b value        data path, default value is './data' -t value        ttl mode, set the socket ttl when connect to remote host. default value is 0 (disable) -e              load video rule and user rule only -d              run as daemon mode
+  -c value        thread count, default value is the number of cpus -b value        data path, default value is './data' -t value        ttl mode, set the socket ttl when connect to remote host. default value is 0 (disable) -d              run as daemon mode
   -v              show version
   -h              show help